rackerlabs/support-how-to/content/how-to/cloud-servers/simple-load-balancing-with-apache/index.md

         # yum groupinstall "Web Server"

-3. Optionally, install a text-based web browser in case you ever need to check that a particular webhead is displaying the page it is supposed to behind the load balancer.
+3. Optionally, install a text-based web browser in case you ever need to check that a particular webhead is displaying the page it's supposed to behind the load balancer.

         # yum groupinstall "Text-based Internet"